-(e) The undersigned Registrant hereby undertakes to supply by means of a post-effective amendment all information concerning a transaction, and the company being acquired involved therein, that was not the subject of and included in the Registration Statement when it became effective.

-SIGNATU JRES
+SIGNATURES

-Pursuant to the requirements of the Registrant has duly caused this Registerant behalf by the undersigned, thereunto of Terrace, State of Illinois, on duly authorized in the City of Oakbrook
+Pursuant to the requirements of the Securities Act of 1933, as amended, the Registrant has duly caused this Post-Effective Amendment No. 2 to be signed on its behalf by the undersigned, thereunto duly authorized in the City of Oakbrook Terrace, State of Illinois, on \\\\\, 1998.

-7 VASCO Data Security International, Inc.
+VASCO Data Security International, Inc.

-E зу:
+By:

 T. Kendall Hunt, Chairman of the Board, Chief Executive Officer and President

-Pursuant to the requirements of the this registration statement has been signed by the following persons in the cape
+Pursuant to the requirements of the Securities Act of 1933, as amended, this registration statement has been signed on the \\\\\ day of \\\\\, 1998 by the following persons in the capacities indicated.

 SIGNATURE TITLE

-T. Kendall Hunt Chairman of the Board, Chief Executive Officer, President and Director
+Chairman of the Board, Chief Executive Officer,

+T. Kendall Hunt President and Director

-Gregory T. Apple Vice President and Treasurer (Principal Financial Officer and Principal Accounting Officer)
+Vice President and Treasurer (Principal Financial

+Crosser T Apple Officer and Principal Accounting Officer)

+Gregory T. Apple Secretary and Director

-Forrest D. Laidley Secretary and Director
+Forrest D. Laidley Director

-- Director
+Robert E. Anderson Director

 Michael A. Mulshine Director

-Director

-Michael P. Cullinane
+Michael P. Cullinane Director

-Director

 Mario R. Houthooft

-EXHIBIT 23.1